Skip to content

 For “end” suggestions, the system links to the existing relationship it thinks has ended, so you can verify before confirming.

-Relationship detection runs when:
+Relationship detection runs in two ways:

-• The feature is enabled in World Settings (enable_relationship_suggestions)
+• The feature is enabled in World Settings

 • You have available quota for the feature